Prepared by Mary Whisner for Bridge the Gap.

 Restricted) has profiles of over 150,000 organizations -- U.S.,

 international, and U.S. regional.
 (You might be familiar with the print

 set this grew out of: Encyclopedia of Associations, HS17.G334 2007

 - U.S. Government Manual, annual.
 JK421.U57, latest edition at

 - Washington State Yearbook.
 JK9230.W38 current at Reference Area

 & Reference Office

-See People-Finding guide for additional directories and biographical sources.
-For specialized
+See also the Gallagher guide on People-Finding guide for additional directories and biographical sources.

 - Fedstats links to statistics